Sullivan677/Biirr/README.md

 # Biirr
-App that present a list of beers from the BreweryDB APIs.
+App that presents a list of beers from BreweryDB's API

 ## Endpoint:
 https://api.brewerydb.com/v2/beers